madtank/OllamaAssist/README.md

 ## How It Works

-FunctionalOllamaAssist leverages a unique architecture that combines function-calling enabled language models with advanced features:
+OllamaAssist leverages a unique architecture that combines function-calling enabled language models with advanced features:

 1. **Language Model**: Powered by Ollama, optimized for Llama and other function-calling models.
 2. **Function Calling**: The AI can call specific functions to perform tasks or retrieve information.